-Follow your heart right to the end, or go back and choose all over again.
+Follow your heart right to the end, and then go back and choose all over again.
 How To Get To Rio is published by Hardie Grant Egmont and is available online and from all good bookstores.
+Suitable for girls 10+.

 ‘Tween girls will simply love this choose your own adventure style new series.
 Dealing with real world issues, How to Get to Rio gives the reader a delicious amount of power over the story they read – what will your Ever After be?’
 The Little Bookroom

 This is a perfect girls novel, where the reader gets to make Kitty’s decisions.
 Full of friends, family, school and first love, this book is fun, sensitive and has great characters that the girls will recognise and relate to (especially the annoying little brothers!).
 Best of all, you can read this book lots of times with lots of different stories.
 Perfect for Year 7 & 8 girls.
 Lamont